macs-lab/iLSPR-inspection/ISOPR/readme.md

 The digital model library stores the ground truth CAD models of each production line’s specific products that serve as the target objects.
 In our work, we collected 67 CAD models and built the digital model library, which are used to collect ISOPR dataset in IsaacSim and generate authentic point clouds for model training.

+## Reference

+[1] Z. Wu, S. Song, A. Khosla, et al, 3D Shapenets: A Deep Representation for Volumetric Shapes, in: Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, 2015, pp. 1912-1920

+[2] S. Koch, A. Matveev, Z. Jiang, et al, (2019).
+ABC: A Big CAD Model Dataset for Geometric Deep Learning. in: Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2019, pp. 9601-9611